aws-samples/aws-control-tower-controls-cdk/README.md

 To deploy AWS Control Tower controls as IaC, you can also use HashiCorp Terraform instead of AWS CDK.
 For more information, see [Deploy and manage AWS Control Tower controls by using Terraform](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-and-manage-aws-control-tower-controls-by-using-terraform.html).

-### Target Audience
+### Intended Audience

 This pattern is recommended for users who have experience with AWS Control Tower, CloudFormation, AWS CDK, and AWS Organizations.

-## Prerequisites and limitations
+## Prerequisites and Limitations

 ### Prerequisites

 - Active AWS accounts managed as an organization in AWS Organizations and an AWS Control Tower landing zone.
-For instructions, see [Create an account structure](https://www.wellarchitectedlabs.com/cost/100_labs/100_1_aws_account_setup/2_account_structure/) (AWS Well-Architected Labs).
+For instructions, see [Getting started](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html) in the AWS Control Tower documentation.

 - AWS Command Line Interface (AWS CLI), [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).